Miele Triflex HX1 Pro

 A downside of the HX1 Pro is that it doesn’t come with a motorised pet tool (Miele calls this the “Electric Brush Electro Compact”.)
 We think this is a big oversight from Miele, as you would expect to receive a turbo tool when buying such an expensive vacuum cleaner.
 If you have pets, or just want to clean stairs or car interiors more deeply, then you’ll need to either purchase the Cat & Dog version or buy the tool separately.

 Other Tools and Accessories

-Aside from the motorised floorhead, the Triflex HX1 Pro comes with a dusting brush, upholstery nozzle, and crevice nozzle.
+Aside from the motorised floorhead, the Triflex HX1 Pro comes with a dusting brush (synthetic bristles,) upholstery nozzle, and crevice nozzle.
 These slot into place with a satisfying click, and are easy to swap as needed.
 Miele has also included both a wall mount and battery charging tray with the Pro.

 While the tools are built to a high standard, we can’t help feeling that Miele should be providing a more extensive selection for such a premium price.

 Suction Power & Cleaning Performance

 The Miele Triflex HX1 Pro provides excellent all-round cleaning performance.
 It also has strong suction power, due to Miele’s Vortex Technology.
 Whether you need to clean carpets, tiles, or laminate, the combination of strong suction and high-quality floorhead makes the Pro one of the best cordless vacuums on the market.